-We love to think that Australia has an obsession with big things; after all, Australia is a VERY BIG country and Outback Queensland has many BIG things to fill it!
-Grab your selfie stick and hit the wide open roads as you tick off these iconic attractions on your #OutbackQueensland bucket list.
+There’s no doubt that Australia has an obsession with big things; after all, Australia is a VERY BIG country and Outback Queensland has many BIG things to fill it!
+Get your selfie A-game on and hit the wide open roads as you tick off these iconic attractions on your #OutbackQueensland bucket list.

 Australia’s Biggest Dinosaur